)

 Click on an image to view larger.(clicking twice will just open the small image agian)

 This is the newest, lowest quality, smallest metal working machine I have- of course it may also be the most practical....
-It is a 1980 Jet vertical mill I have not had time to wire it up and get it going yet (as of 2/2010) but I have a project for it so it should be running soon.
+The mill is a 1980 Jet vertical mill I would like to get a larger mill, but it is good enough for now.

 My Cincinnati No.2 Horizontal Milling machine made some time after 1896 according to the patent information on the tool storage door. the machine is ment to be run off a line drive, but had brackets for an electric motor when I got it.
 The machine came from a leather mill in central NY.
 Unfortnately the automatic feed driveshaft got messed up by me lowering the table and hitting some tooling on the right side tool storage rack otherwise it is a good working machine.